karsonkalt/houseplant_helper/DEVNOTES.md

 - Do I have too much logic in the views?
 - Display feedback to user if they fail the login
 - Sessions#new doesn't use a model
-- Hilight if something fails validation, rails will add the class?
 - Use flash on the failed user signin page?
 - build a flash helper to do that?
 - display errors on the signup page with new template.
-- Build in if record error or 404
-- Rescue from errorr name with method to use
+- Rescue from error name with method to use